 Personally, I started using Internet porn around age 9, and I experienced several of the above symptoms for years before realizing what my problem really was.
-Since quitting porn almost a year ago, I have healed from my porn-induced erectile dysfunction and delayed ejaculation, and in the process I discovered that porn use had been restricting my full potential for happiness, relationships, personal achievement, and more.
+Since quitting porn at the end of 2013, I have healed from my porn-induced erectile dysfunction and delayed ejaculation, and in the process I discovered that porn use had been restricting my full potential for happiness, relationships, personal achievement, and more.

 While using, I never would have considered myself addicted to porn, but I was.
 Leaving it behind has been one of the best decisions of my life.
-When I first started having sexual problems and seeking answers ten years ago, there was little to no information about porn’s potential for harm available anywhere, so it took far longer than it should have to recognize and deal with the source of my problems.
+When I first started having sexual problems and seeking answers in 2008, there was little to no information about porn’s potential for harm available anywhere, so it took far longer than it should have to recognize and deal with the source of my problems.

 I can’t change my past, but I can give others the information that would have saved me a lot of suffering.
 On this site you will find information on how the porn habit can harm us, as well as articles, videos, and other resources that will help you or a loved one recover, reclaim your sexual identity, and become the best man or woman you can be.